Back to the Basics with Land Records: Part 1

 What is the unit of measurement listed as a “pole” in the description above?
 A pole equals 16.5 feet.
 Other terms of measurement you’ll run across are chain, link, furlong, rod, league, labor, and arpent.
 No need to understand these terms until you come across them in your research and want to understand them further.
 You can do a quick Google search to convert each term to something more understandable.

 If you’d like a good reference book to have on hand, an excellent source for learning about land is E. Wade Hone’s book Land & Property Research in the United States.
-(3)
+(3).
+(This is affiliate link to purchase the book on Amazon.
+If you make a purchase, we receive a commission.
+Thank you!)

 Federal Land States Land Measurement